 The test is "working order" i.e. if the system or appliance works on the Date of Entry (when the keys are obtained), that is sufficient.
-If, for example, the purchaser has any concerns about the working order or safety of the central heating system it is recommended that he arranges for a separate inspection of it as it will not be covered by the surveyor's report.
+If the purchaser has any concerns about the working order or safety of the central heating or other system it is recommended that he arranges for a separate inspection of it as it will not be covered by the surveyor's report.

 Any defects existing at the Date of Entry require to be intimated within five working days of settlement otherwise the claim is lost.
+Recently the definition of appliances has been altered to cover those of a moveable or integrated nature.